mikkelme/MastersThesis/README.md

 - Made python code for calculation minimum distance for each sheet atom for quantification of contact area
 - Working on C++ version of above for better performance
 - Problem with sheet getting sucked into the diamond block before even stretching the sheet.
 A 8% stretch did not change the number of contact particles visible.
 Trying with Silicium instead (following: https://www.nature.com/articles/nature20135) and stretching harder.
-- In order to use Silicium I need to look into different potentials.
+- In order to use Silicium I need to look into different potentials: using sw for Si-Si, tersoff for C-C and LJ for Si-C.
 - For the contact number distance threshold I might need to look into potential equlibrium lengths.
+- Worked on anamorphous Silicon.
+Parked the problem for now and went with crystal-Si as substrate first, but got the original code from the authors of the previous mentioned articles in the mean time.
+Remember to go back to this, and remember to acknowledge them.
+- Working on more streamlined framework.
+- Work on adding more space between cuts in pop-up pattern to make it stronger.